rogorido/sistercities/sistercities.md

 Previously we create a plot which compared cities and their relationships with cities in EU countries, non-EU countries using different colors for each country.
 Nevertheless, ggplot2 provides also a very effective way to make plots which can include information splitted by categories (space, time, and so).
 We can so represent the same data, but in separated graphs per country.
 For doing this ggplot2 has powerful possibilities, which are summarised under the label [*facetting*](http://ggplot2.tidyverse.org/reference/index.html#section-facetting).
 The most simple facetting function is [`facet_wrap()`](http://ggplot2.tidyverse.org/reference/facet_wrap.html), but you can also take a look at the richer [`facet_grid()`](http://ggplot2.tidyverse.org/reference/facet_grid.html).

-For getting the graph we are aiming at, we have to calculate the percentage per country into a new variable (`eudata.perc.country`) and then we create the graph:
+Using our previous dataframe `eudata.perc.country` we can add a new layer in the following way:
 ```{r}
 ggplot(eudata.perc.country, aes(x = typecountry, y = perc)) +
     geom_bar(stat = "identity") +